timm-clv/SensorFusion/README.md

 * **`tf_tree.pdf`**: Diagram of the system’s transformation tree (TF Tree).
 * **`.gitignore`**: Configuration of exclusion rules for Git.

-For more information on the project’s implementation, see the report [here](report/Visual Inertial Data Collection Platform and Sensor Fusion Benchmarking.pdf) .
+For more information on the project’s implementation, see the report [here](report/Visual%20Inertial%20Data%20Collection%20Platform%20and%20Sensor%20Fusion%20Benchmarking.pdf).